Tomash667/carpg/doc/readme_english.txt

 	resting or training.
 In multiplayer mode where one person is resting / training other players receive the same amount of days to use.
 How many days you can see in the team panel (default T key).
-When someone exceeds this number it wil automatically increase it for all.
+When someone exceeds this number it will automatically increase it for all.
 The day changes only when the number is exceeded.
 Free days are decreasing during travel that players do not keep them indefinitely.
 * Saving - Don't save game while in combat or during important dialogue